 A de facto custodian is a person that is not the parent who has taken on the responsibility of raising a child.
 To be considered a de facto custodian, the child must have lived with the person for at least 6 months (if the child is under the age of 3) or for at least 12 months (if the child is over the age of 3).
 The person must also have been the child's primary caregiver and financial supporter during that time.

 De facto custodians can be grandparents, stepparents, and other relatives.
 Non-relatives can also be a de facto custodian.

 The judge first decides if the person claiming to be de facto custodian meets the legal rules to be a de facto custodian.
 If the judge decides the person is a de facto custodian of your child, then the de facto custody has the same legal standing as the parent.
-This allows the de facto custodian go to and be a participate in the custody case.
+This allows the de facto custodian to go to court and be a participant in the custody case.
 A de facto custodian can ask the judge for custody of your child.

 Your custody case should be filed in your child’s “home state.”
 For KY to be seen as the “home state,” your child must have lived in Kentucky with you for at least 6 months in a row right before you file the case.
 If your child is under 6 months old but was born and lived here since birth, that also makes Kentucky their “home state.”